 You can harvest thyme anytime by snipping off little bits at a time to use as needed.
 New growth will spring up and replace what you take in no time!

-As with other plants in the mint family, harvest it just before the flowers bloom for optimal aroma and best flavor.
+As with other plants in the mint family, harvest it just before the flowers bloom for optimal aroma and the best flavor.

 Storing And Preserving thyme

-Thyme is most flavorful when you use it immediately, but you can preserve it in other ways to use all year.
+Thyme is most flavorful when you use it immediately, but you can preserve it in other ways to use it all year.

-Freeze thyme leaves by removing them from the sprigs then put a few into ice cube tray compartments.
+Freeze thyme leaves by removing them from the sprigs, then put a few into ice cube tray compartments.
 Add water to each compartment until it’s full, then freeze.
 Add your frozen “flavor bombs” to your recipes as you cook.

 Propagating Thyme Plants